cybex-gmbh/transmorpher/README.md

 AWS_BUCKET_VIDEO_DERIVATIVES=
 ```

-It is technically possible to use the same bucket for all 3, but it is recommended to split it up to help manage the files.
+It is technically possible to use the same bucket for all 3, but it is recommended to split it up to help manage and secure the files.

 Privacy settings: